n1o/study_notes/_sources/notes/kernel_trick.md

 # Kernel trick

-We replaces all the inner products of the form $<x, x'>$ with a call to the kernel function $k(x, x')$.
+We replaces all the inner products of the form $<x, x'>$ with a call to the kernel function

+$$k(x, x') =\phi(x)^T \phi(x')$$
+* $\phi$ is a feature function

 This is called the **kernel trick**.
 It turns out that many algorithms can be kernelized in this way.
 Note that we require that the kernel be a [Mercer kernel](kernel.md) for this trick to work.
+The kernel function is equivalent to preprocessing the data by applying $\phi(x)$ to all the inputs then lean a linear model on the transformed space.

+Kernel trick is powerful because:

+* we can learn models that are nonlinear as a function of x using convex optimization (guaranteed to converge).
+The decision function is linear but we transform the input space
+* using kernel function is computationally more efficient than constructing two transformed vectors $\phi(x)$ and calculate the dot product (especially for infinite dimensional kernels ($k(x,x') = \min(x, x')$) this corresponds to infinite dimensional dost product)

 ## Nearest neighbor classification